burt202/table-tennis-scoring/readme.md

 - players should be added to the `players` file within your selected leagues directory
 - each player should be separated by a new line

-### Marking A League As Live

-- in `gulpfile.js` update the LIVE_LEAGUE constant to the name of the league that you want to be marked as live
-- NOTE: the value must match the directory name of the selected league

 ### Adding Results